mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 When reading and writing packets, start the packet with a byte specifying the packet type via ReadByte/WriteByte, then according to the packet type, call the read/write on the corresponding packet struct in the union.

-This is real progress.
-Now we have a system that allows machines with different endianness to communicate _and_ supports variable length encoding of elements within structures.
+Now we have a system that allows machines with different endianness to communicate and supports variable length encoding of elements.

 ## Bitpacking

-So far we have been reading and writing packets at the byte level.

-But if we have a value in the range [0,1000] we really only need 10 bits to represent all possible values.
+What if we have a value in the range [0,1000] we really only need 10 bits to represent all possible values.
 Wouldn't it be nice if we could write just 10 bits, instead of rounding up to 16?

-It would be really nice if we could send boolean values using only one bit, instead of a byte.
+What about boolean values?
+It would be nice to send these as one bit instead of 8!

-One way to implement this is to manually organize your C++ structures into packed integers with bitfields and union tricks, such as grouping all bools together into one integer type via union and serializing them as a group.
+One way to implement this is to manually organize your C++ structures into packed integers with bitfields and union tricks, such as grouping all bools together into one integer type via bitfield and serializing them as a group.
 But this is tedious and error prone and there’s no guarantee that different C++ compilers pack bitfields in memory exactly the same way.

 A much more flexible way that trades some small amount of CPU on packet read and write for convenience is a __bitpacker__.
-This is code that is able to read and write non-multiples of 8 bits into a buffer.
-To do this, it must perform a bunch of manual bit-shifting because data being written and read doesn’t correspond to any natural machine word type (byte, short or int).
+This is code that reads and writes non-multiples of 8 bits to a buffer.

 ## Writing Bits

-Many (most?) people write bitpackers that work at the byte level.
+Many people write bitpackers that work at the byte level.
 This means they flush bytes to memory as they are filled.
 This is simpler to code, but the ideal is to read and write words at a time, because modern machines are optimized to work this way instead of farting across a buffer at byte level like it’s 1985.

 If you want to write 32 bits at a time, you'll need a scratch word twice that size, eg. uint64_t.
 The reason is that you need the top half for overflow.
-For example, if you have just written a value 30 bits long into the scratch buffer, then write another value that is 10 bits long you need somewhere to store 30 + 10 = 40 bits, at least until you flush the top 32 bits out to memory.
+For example, if you have just written a value 30 bits long into the scratch buffer, then write another value that is 10 bits long you need somewhere to store 30 + 10 = 40 bits.

-We’re going to work at the 32 bit word level, so the bitpacker state for write looks something like this:

 <pre>
 uint64_t scratch;